 Are You a TransGender?
 Here are tips of male to Female Voice Changing, voice surgery or treatment training

 A beautiful voice completes your journey from Male to Female.
 Male to Female Voice Phonoplasty is a procedure that changes the voice of a male into a female voice in order to help establish your sexual identity.
 After all the work you have done to achieve a feminine appearance, your voice will round out your look and make you seem that you were born in a female body you know you were meant to live in!
 Women have higher-pitched voices than men because of the frequency and resonance caused by the size of the female larynx, throat, and mouth.
 A male voice generally ranges from 100-150 Hz and female voices range from 170-220 Hertz.
 Men produce low voices because they have larger throat and mouth chambers.
 The good news is your male-sounding voice can be altered permanently to a female sounding voice!
 The size of your throat and mouth chambers can be surgically changed by a trained medical doctor who specializes in performing surgery altering the larynx, pharynx, and the chambers which produce the vocal sound.
+Here: Forced Feminization

 There are 5 major methods used for Male to Female Voice Phonoplasty.

 1. Cricothyrodiopexy: Cricothyroidiopexy was the most popular surgery from 1983 to 1990.
 This method works by pulling the cricoid and thyroid cartilages forward to a fixed position, it is considered safe because it does not require cutting of the vocal folds, however; it is not being used a lot in the United States because it requires an incision in the neck and does not provide long-term satisfaction.

 2. Laser-assisted thyroarytenoid muscle resection: This surgery was proposed by the French otolaryngologist Dr. Jean Avitol in 1995, laser-assisted thyroarytenoid muscle resection uses a laryngoscope to expose the vocal folds, reduce the size of the thyroarytenoid and raise the voice frequency by increasing the tension of the operated area.
 The advantages are that it is done through an endoscope and does not leave a scar in the neck, however; it does have limitations in raising the pitch to a very high-pitched voice.